Frederick Douglass: Abolitionist and preacher

 Garrison was likewise impressed with Douglass and had written about his anti-colonization stance in The Liberator as early as 1839.
 Douglass first heard Garrison speak in 1841, at a lecture that Garrison gave in Liberty Hall, New Bedford.
 At another meeting, Douglass was unexpectedly invited to speak.
 After telling his story, Douglass was encouraged to become an anti-slavery lecturer.
 A few days later, Douglass spoke at the Massachusetts Anti-Slavery Society's annual convention, in Nantucket.
-Then 23 years old, Douglass conquered his nervousness and gave an eloquent speech about his rough life as an enslaved person.
+Then 23 years old, Douglass conquered his nervousness and gave an eloquent speech about his life as a slave.

-While living in Lynn, Douglass engaged in early protest against segregated transportation.
-In September 1841, at Lynn Central Square station, Douglass and friend James N. Buffum were thrown off an Eastern Railroad train because Douglass refused to sit in the segregated railroad coach.
+While living in Lynn, Douglass engaged in an early protest against segregated transportation.
+In September 1841, at Lynn Central Square station, Douglass and his friend James N. Buffum were thrown off an Eastern Railroad train because Douglass refused to sit in the segregated railroad coach.

 In 1843, Douglass joined other speakers in the American Anti-Slavery Society's "Hundred Conventions" project, a six-month tour at meeting halls throughout the eastern and midwestern United States.
 During this tour, slavery supporters frequently accosted Douglass.
 At a lecture in Pendleton, Indiana, an angry mob chased and beat Douglass before a local Quaker family, the Hardys, rescued him.
 His hand was broken in the attack; it healed improperly and bothered him for the rest of his life.
 A stone marker in Falls Park in the Pendleton Historic District commemorates this event.

 In 1847, Douglass explained to Garrison, "I have no love for America, as such; I have no patriotism.
 I have no country.
 What country have I?
-The Institutions of this Country do not know me—do not recognize me as a man."
+The Institutions of this Country do not know me – do not recognize me as a man."